kost/homebrew-ulx3s/README.md

 # Homebrew Repository for ULX3S Open-Source FPGA Tools

 This repository allows you to easily install essential set of tools for ULX3S programming.
+Also, comes with tools for ICE40 related boards.

 ## Getting Started